MTrop/WadTools/README.md

 ## Building this Stuff

-The only build "script" in this so far is a CMD batch that builds the associated packages incrementally and the root projects optionally.
+A Makefile is provided for this project.
 This has been tested in the following environments and toolchains:

 * Windows 7 x64
-* MinGW (GCC 4.8.1 and Msys 1.0 TR)
+* MinGW (GCC 4.8.1)

 Yup, that's it.
 Who knows what the future holds!

 ## To Build

-To build a subpackage (directory under `src`), type:

-	build package [dirname]

-...Where `[dirname]` is a directory name.
-They get built to `build\obj\[dirname]`.

-To build all subpackages:
+To build:

-	build packageall

-To build a utility (a C file in `src` directory root), type:

-	build [filename]

-...Where `[filename]` is the file name, **without the ".c"**.
-They get linked to `dist\[filename].exe`.

-But that builds all packages and links all packages.
-If you want to build/link the utility incrementally:

-	build incr [filename]

-And if you want to build it all:

-	build all
+	make

-Or clean up the build directories:
+To clean up the build directories:

-	build clean
+	make clean

-NOTE that you need GCC and TR visible on your PATH or it will not let you continue!

 ## Other